Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: Conclusion and Outlook

 In this paper we used the Vieira-Bezerra-Kokkotas (VBK) method to specify the regions of black hole superradiant instability as a function of the black hole parameters (spin $a$ and charge $Q$) and scalar field mass $\mu$.
 This exact method allows us to obtain analytic control over the parameter space of quasibound and superradiant modes without resorting to the hydrogenic approximation or numerics.

 We solved for the quasibound states and the superradiant states and plotted their respective regions in the parameter space.
 The overlap regions determine the parameters in which superradiant instability will occur.
-We found that for very small values of $\mu$, we have superradiant instability for black holes that have a very small charge $Q < \mu$ (in units of $M =1$ and $q=1$).
+We found that for very small values of $\mu$, we have superradiant instability for black holes that have a very small charge $Q < \mu$ (normalized by $M$ and for the particular value $qM = 1$).
 Likewise, we also determined that for black holes that have very small spin values $a$, the overlap region vanishes.
-This is especially apparent if we take greater values of $\mu$.
+This is especially apparent if we take larger values of $\mu$.
 To compensate, the black hole must then be highly charged and closer to the extremal case in order to potentially be unstable to superradiance.
-Essentially, \begin{itemize} \item For small values of the scalar field mass $\mu M \ll 1$, black holes that are closer to being ``Kerr-like" than ``RN-like" are more susceptible to superradiant instability.
+Essentially, \begin{enumerate}[$\bullet$] \item For small values of the scalar field mass $\mu M \ll 1$, black holes that are closer to being ``Kerr-like" than ``RN-like" are more susceptible to superradiant instability.

 \item For large values of the scalar field mass $\mu M \lesssim 1$, Kerr-Newman black holes that are highly charged, have non-zero spin $a$, and are close to extremal are the ones which are susceptible to superradiant instability.